pathakmukul/Gemini-LIVE-API-Bidirectional-Audio-in-React-Native/README.md

 A React Native (Expo) application for real-time, bidirectional audio streaming with the Google Gemini Live API ([BidiGenerateContent](https://ai.google.dev/api/live)).

-- Uses Gemini Live API for streaming audio and text.
+- Uses Gemini Live API with Websocket for streaming audio and text.
 - Implements the [BidiGenerateContent](https://ai.google.dev/api/live) endpoint for bidirectional, low-latency communication.
 - Can be used as a smart AI assistant for natural, conversational experiences.
 - Uses gemini-2.0-flash-live-001 model.